farrukhnajmi/w4p-website/content/about.md

   * [Murder and ethnic cleansing by Israeli settlers and army in the West Bank are being done openly and with complete impunity](https://zeteo.com/p/settler-walks-free-as-israel-holds?utm_source=publication-search)
 * We have been seeing the governments of the great powers of the world and the power brokers within every aspect of their civil society, including the media, the large corporations, the many boards of institutions such as [universities](https://www.watermelonpictures.com/films/the-encampments), [libraries](https://themidtowngazette.com/2024/10/in-the-fight-against-censorship-libraries-are-silent-on-palestine/), and other civic organizations use their influence to silence valid criticism, and promote false Israeli propaganda such as [conflation of criticism of Israel with antisemitism](https://www.instagram.com/reel/C9-VeOsvkPz/).
 * We have seen Israeli lies promoted by the Biden administration and repeated by the Trump administration, [as recently as August 11, 2025 by Mike Huckaby](https://zeteo.com/p/mehdi-debunks-mike-huckabees-gaza), about beheaded Israeli babies, [while real Palestinian beheaded babies are ignored](https://khaledbeydoun.substack.com/p/the-rafah-tent-massacre-and-the-mythtruth).
-* Most of the world sees it for what it is... their deep complicity in genocide
+* Most of the world sees it for what it is... deep complicity in genocide
-* We all must do everything in our power to stop sending weapons to Israel and open up all avenues of humanitarian aid to Gaza
+* **We all must do everything in our power to stop sending weapons to Israel and open up all avenues of humanitarian aid to Gaza**

 # What We Stand For